-The Board of the Orton Dyslexia Society (now The International Dyslexia Association) formed the International Dyslexia Foundation to raise money for the ODS.
-Stephanie Gordon, educator, parent of a dyslexic child, and spokesperson for dyslexia awareness in the Cleveland-Cuyahoga area was appointed to the Foundation.
-Robert Hall, a fellow appointee and founder of Educator’s Publishing Services (EPS), challenged Stephanie to have a conference in the Cleveland area and offered her $2,000 seed money to be repaid.
+Her mentor, Arlene Sonday, invited her to become part of a newly formed national committee on Development to look for ways that would fundraise for the Orton Dyslexia Society.
+At these meetings, she became acquainted with Robert Hall, a fellow appointee and founder of Educator’s Publishing Services (EPS).
+Robert Hall challenged Stephanie to have a conference in the Cleveland area and offered her $2,000 seed money to be repaid.
 Stephanie acted on the offer and her own idea to seek a co-sponsor.
-She found Dorothy Aram, Ph.D., an ODS member who was on the staff at Rainbow Babies & Childrens Hospital.
+She found Dorothy Aram, Ph.D., an ODS member who was on the staff at Rainbow Babies & Children’s Hospital.
 When they met in May, Dr. Aram said a co-sponsorship would be approved since the hospital had just hired H. Gerry Taylor as Director of RBCH’s Learning Center.
 The next meeting was deferred to August during which time Karen Dakin, an ODS member and educator, moved to Cleveland and became the fourth member of the planning team.

 Drs.
 Aram and Taylor and Karen and Stephanie met through the months of August, September, and October (Ann Foreman, then an assistant to Dr. Aram, sat in on some meetings).
 Decisions were made: the conference would be called a symposium, Bruce Pennington would be our keynote speaker ($500 plus air fare and lodging), speakers, Dr. Aram, Dr. Taylor, and Dr. Elizabeth Short, and workshop leaders, Arlene Sonday, C. Wilson Anderson, Karen Dakin, and Stephanie Gordon, would receive a stipend of $100, travel and lodging costs would be paid for Joyce Bulifant, an actress (Mary Tyler Moore TV series) and a person with dyslexia, to talk to the parents.